API endpoint before implementing the pagination pattern

 One of the amazing things about the iteration protocol in JavaScript is that the pattern can be applied to other data structures.
 If an object is created and

-- the done and value properties align with the demands of the iterator pattern
+properties align with the demands of the iterator pattern

 then that object is an iterable.